TalhaAmjad0034/three-fiber/README.md

-# three-fiber
+# @react-three/fiber
-Use of three.js using react library three-fiber and extending controls with three-drei
+Use of three.js using three/fiber and extending controls with three-drei

 Use of React-three-fiber, React renderer for threejs